pcorey/pcorey.github.io/_posts/2017-02-20-rendering-life-on-a-canvas-with-phoenix-sockets.markdown

 description: "Watch Conway's Game of Life come to life on an HTML5 canvas using an Elixir umbrella application and Phoenix channels."
 author: "Pete Corey"
 date:   2017-02-20
-tags: ["Elixir", "Phoenix", "Channels", "Game of Life", "Experiments"]
+tags: ["Elixir", "Phoenix", "Channels", "Game of Life", "Experiments", "Channels"]
 ---

 In a [recent article](http://www.east5th.co/blog/2017/02/06/playing-the-game-of-life-with-elixir-processes/), we wrote an Elixir application to play [Conway’s Game of Life](https://en.wikipedia.org/wiki/Conway's_Game_of_Life) with Elixir processes.
 While this was an excellent exercise in “thinking with processes”, the final result wasn’t visually impressive.